jakegough-jaytwo/jaytwo.ejson/README.md

 * Other: `/opt/ejson/keys`
 * Custom: Set environment variable `EJSON_KEYDIR`

-Windows and OSX defaults are user scoped just because I assume you'll be developing on Windows or OSX and deploying to linux.
+Windows and OSX defaults are user-scoped just because I assume you'll be developing on Windows or OSX and deploying to linux.
 It will attempt to _find_ keys in any of those locations, but it will _save_ keys only to the default _(Note: the original `ejson` looked at `/opt/ejson/keys` on all platforms)_, unless overridden with the `--keyDir` CLI option or the `EJSON_KEYDIR` environment variable.

 ### Sourcing Private Keys From the Environment Variables